-Summer Washington DC Update
+Summer 17 Washington DC Update

-Financial Aid for the 2016-17 Academic Year
+Financial Aid for the 2017-18 Academic Year (AY)

-As noted in our last update, the maximum Pell grant amount increases to $5815 from $5775 for the upcoming academic year.
-There will be level funding for the SEOG and College Work-Study Programs, and Perkins loans will continue to be available.
-The Stafford and PLUS loan interest rates for the 2016-17 AY were determined in May; the interest rates for Unsubsidized Stafford and all PLUS loans will be the lowest fixed interest rates ever!
+First the good news: the maximum Pell grant amount increases to $5920 from $5815 for the upcoming academic year.
+There will be generally level funding for the SEOG and College Work-Study Programs, and Perkins loans will continue to be available, for undergraduates only, as long as first disbursed by September 30, 2017.

-For loans first disbursed on/after July 1, 2016, the interest rate will be:
+For loans first disbursed on/after July 1, 2017, the interest rate will be:

-- Undergraduate Stafford (Subsidized and Unsub): 3.76%
+- Undergraduate Stafford (Subsidized and Unsub): 4.45%

-- Graduate Stafford: 5.31%
+- Graduate Stafford: 6.00%

-- Grad and Parent PLUS: 6.31%
+- Grad and Parent PLUS: 7.00%

-For loans first disbursed on or before September 30, 2016, the loan origination fee will be:
+For loans first disbursed on or before September 30, 2017, the loan origination fee will be: